AsaasBaig/nnpackage/README.md

-# nnpackage (Neural Network Package)
+# Neural Network Package (nnpackage)
-Neural network package website created using Tensorflow.js
+Neural network package website created using Tensorflow.js with model training example using MNIST dataset.

 # Landing
 - Main landing with links to: